confluentinc/ksql/docs/developer-guide/processing-log.rst

 Note On Security
 ================

-Note that entries in the record processing log may include data from the rows processed by KSQL.
+Entries in the record-processing log may include data from the rows processed by KSQL.
-Therefore you must be careful to ensure that the log is configured to write to a destination where it is safe to write the data being processed.
-Its also important to set ``log4j.additivity.processing=false`` as in the above example, to ensure that processing log events are not forwarded to appenders configured for the other ksql loggers.
+Be careful to ensure that the log is configured to write to a destination where it is safe to write the data being processed.
+It's also important to set ``log4j.additivity.processing=false`` as shown in the previous example, to ensure that processing log events are not forwarded to appenders configured for the other KSQL loggers.

-It is possible to disable the log completely by setting the level to OFF:
+You can disable the log completely by setting the level to OFF:

 ::